Instagram Tips & Strategies

 • Create original content: You must own the rights to the videos you post.
 This means no unedited re-uploads of someone else's content, content with watermarks from other platforms, or static videos with polls.

-• Be authentic: Don't buy followers, inflate your engagement metrics artificially, or mislead your audience.
-You need to build a real community.
+• Be authentic: Don't buy followers, artificially inflate your engagement metrics, or mislead your audience.
+You need to build a genuine community.

 • Stay out of trouble: Avoid posting content that could be considered sensitive, hateful, illegal, or sexually suggestive.
 You also can’t monetize content related to medical claims/products, political issues, or misleading information.